Rannek/Arch/README.md

 systemctl enable NetworkManager < Capital letters
 ```
 > [!NOTE]
 > From now you can exit chroot by typing exit and restart the computer by typing reboot.
 Don't forget to set up networkmanager.
+You can only login as root user for now.

 ### Users + Sudo
 ```
-useradd -m test
-passwd test
-pacman -S sudo
+useradd -m test (m is creating home directory) passwd test pacman -S sudo
 EDITOR=nano visudo